 If your table doesn't fit or just doesn't look right, try a round dining table instead.
-A round dining table is often the answer in a difficult or small dining space.
+A round dining table is often the answer to awkward or small dining spaces.

 Use a tablecloth in a solid neutral color to hide a less-than-perfect dining table.
 A tablecloth will immediately change the mood of a room.
 Vary the colors according to the seasons and holidays.

-Make sure that the “traffic lane” area around the table and chairs is wide enough for two people to walk through at the same time.
+Make sure that the traffic area around the table and chairs is wide enough for two people to walk through at the same time.

 Staging the dining room with accessories

-Install clear light fixtures instead of opaque ones to create longer sight lines in a small dining room.
+Install clear light fixtures instead of opaque ones to create long sight lines in a small dining room.

 When staging the dining room, set the table with your nice dinnerware, silverware, glassware and cloth napkins.
 Set it as you would for an elegant dinner, not a typical family meal.
-You need only set two to four places, unless your table is huge.
+You need set only two to four places for staging.

 If you are having an open house viewing, set the table according to the meal that would be served at that time of day.
 For instance, a luncheon setting would be more casual than an evening meal.